Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/README.md

 |----|-----|
 |Request a RODA account|Ask your organization’s admin to create an account for you.|
 |Log into RODA|Log into <a href="https://scala.meemoo.be/#login/welcome">RODA</a> using your username and password.|

+Your organization's administrator can add you to the ingest-user account group.
+Then you should receive email confirmation for each finished ingest job.

 The File Transfer Protocol (FTP) is a standard communication protocol used for the transfer of files between computers.
 This is better suited to transfer large SIPs to RODA instead of using their website.